moinwiki/moin/docs/admin/configure.rst

 Features:

 * stores data into an (SQL) database / table
+* can either use 1 database per store or 1 table per store (you need to give different table names then)
 * uses slqalchemy (without the ORM) for database abstraction
 * supports multiple types of databases.
 For example: